 Updated February 19, 2016

-When it comes to email marketing (i.e. sending subscribers regular emails), there’s one best practice people often overlook.
+When it comes to email marketing (i.e. sending subscribers regular emails), it’s essential to abide by anti-spam laws.
+These laws vary by country, but for many of us, there’s one requirement people gloss over: inclusion of a physical address.
 Here’s a common question I get:

 The answer is yes.

 If you use a reputable email service provider (ESP) to send your emails like I use (referral link) Mad Mimi to send out the Useletter®, you will be asked for a physical mailing address when you sign up.
 This physical address will be automatically inserted into every email newsletter you send to your subscribers.

 For many just starting with email marketing, being asked for their address throws up a red flag.
 After all, who wants their physical mailing address floating out there, right?
 Here’s the scoop…